Jucgshu/archsetup/README.md

 <!-- </div> -->
 # Arch installer tools

 Just some files and scripts to ease the Arch installation process.
 Install a fresh Archlinux system first by using the new [Archinstall](https://github.com/archlinux/archinstall) script. *(**Note**: the script must be run from an Archlinux live ISO booted into EFI mode)*.
 The [user configuration file](https://github.com/Jucgshu/archinstall/blob/main/user_configuration.json) can be used to speed up the process.
 This repo consists in 3 main scripts.
-First one `0-pre_setup.sh` is optional, and might become useless eventually.
+The first one is optional `0-pre_setup.sh`, and might become useless eventually.

-Once repo has been cloned or copied from repository, you can start Archlinux installation by running:
+Once repo has been cloned or copied , you can start the Archlinux installation process by running:

     $ archinstall --config ./archsetup/user_configuration.json